Quantum circuits

 Other types of circuits

-In arithmetic circuits, for instance, the wires may carry integer values and the gates may represent arithmetic operations, such as addition and multiplication.
+In arithmetic circuits, for instance, the wires may carry integer values while the gates represent arithmetic operations, such as addition and multiplication.
 The following figure depicts an arithmetic circuit that takes two variable input values ( and ) as well as a third input set to the value The values carried by the wires, as functions of the values and are shown in the figure.

 We can also consider circuits that incorporate randomness, such as ones where gates represent probabilistic operations.